mariaartlle/ProtRL/README.md

 trainer.train()
 trainer.save_model()
 ```
-For complex pipelines—where you explicitly generate, save, and externally score sequences each iteration—use our extended trainers.
-This is ideal for CPU clusters or custom scoring services:
+For complex pipelines—where you explicitly generate, save, and externally score sequences each iteration, you can use our  trainers.
+This is ideal for scoring in CPU arrays before training on GPU:

 ```python
 from src.utils import *